Zaid-maker/dis-giveaway-bot/README.md

 `LAST CHANCE TO ENTER warning when giveaway about to end.`</br>
 `Slash commands for faster giveaway creating.`</br>
 `Drop giveaway ability, drop giveaway anytime in your server with drop command.`</br>
-`Pasue and Un-Pasuse giveaway feature.`
+`Pasue and un-Pasuse giveaway feature.`

 ## Directly run the code on repl.it
 [![Run on Repl.it](https://repl.it/badge/github/Zaid-maker/dis-giveaway-bot)](https://repl.it/github/Zaid-maker/dis-giveaway-bot)